RThevenoux/ipa-parser-demo/README.md

 # ipa-parser-demo
-A demo of the ipa-parser package
+A demo of the `ipa-parser` package devellop to be host by GitHub-Page with the `master/docs` mechanism.
+This project can also be run locally.

-## How to run
+## How to run locally

 ```
 npm install
 npm run-script build
 ```

-Then open `index.html` in a browser
+Then open `docs\index.html` in a browser